What entitlements are available and which ones might I be able to use?

 What happens if I miss my reconfirmation window?

 If you miss your reconfirmation window, your eligibility for Tax-Free Childcare and/or your childcare entitlements will lapse.
-However, if your child is already in a place a grace period for your free childcare will apply.
+However, if your child already has a place, a grace period for your free childcare will apply.
 This means your child can continue in their place for a short time, but you need to submit another application as soon as you can to keep getting the childcare entitlements and/or Tax-Free Childcare.

 When can I submit a new application if I missed my reconfirmation window or fell out of eligibility?